andy5995/vs-fltk/docs/faq.md

 > Ok, but being forced to manually write the code for 5x5 buttons on a widget is not really clever.

 This is what build steps are for!
 You can generate your xml in [react](https://react.dev/) or [xslt](https://www.w3schools.com/xml/xsl_intro.asp) for example.
-We are also implementing our [own xml preprocessor](../experiments/preprocessor.cpp) to statically generate components in the `vs` viewer.
+We are also implementing our [own xml preprocessor](https://github.com/KaruroChori/vs-templ) to statically generate components within the `vs` viewer itself.
+Right now `vs.templ` is working in `vs`, but not every feature has been implemented yet.

 > If the XML is lost, how to I know & query the state of widgets?

 You generally don't.
-In theory FLTK provides an interface to get the current value of its properties, however we decided not to expose it fully.
+In theory FLTK provides an interface to get the current value of its properties from its own widgets, however we decided not to expose it fully.
-Still, widgets can provide some selected computed properties.
-It should be remembered that props in the XML and keys used by FLTK are not a 1-to-1 match; some complex processing can take place at both compile time and runtime, none of which would be reflected in the state shown by the FLTK widgets.
+Still, vs widgets can provide some selected computed properties.
+It should be considered that props in the XML and keys used by FLTK are not a 1-to-1 match, even if we try to keep them as close as possible if reasonable; some complex processing on the input expressions can take place both at compile time and at runtime.
+None of that is directly reflected in the state of an FLTK widget.

-Aside from these considerations, can still keep state, just not within widgets.
-There are three main ways, each best suited for different scenarios:
+Aside from these considerations, can still keep state, just not within vs widgets.
+There are three main ways, and different scenarions will call for different approaches:

-- As variables in single user scripts.
-They can also be exported and accessed via `setters` and `getters`.
+- As variables in single user scripts (modules would require some tricks to achieve the same result).
+  They can be exported and accessed via `setters` and `getters`.
-  This approach is quite general, but also more powerful than what is needed for most of the UI properties.
+  This approach is quite general, but also more powerful than what one would generally need.
-- In a self mixin, whose content is fully populated during compilation but still readable at runtime.
+- In a self mixin, whose content is fully populated during compilation, yet readable at runtime.
+- As part of a `data`.
-- As entries in cache (which are possibly persisted beyond the session).
+- As entries in cache (which are possibly persisted beyond the current session's lifetime).

-I would like to provide an example which shows a typical pitfall when handling state:
+I would like to close with an example showing a typical pitfall in handling state:

 ```xml
 <component-a prop-1="value-1">